Kraemeriidae

-The sand darters, were formerly considered to be a family the Kraemeriidae, but recent research has placed the nine species formerly classified under the Kraemeriidae as belonging to the family Gobiidae, although the researchers do not define the taxonomic status of this grouping within that family.
+Kraemeriinae is a subfamily of ray-finned fish in the family Gobiidae, commonly known as sand darters.
+They were previously treated as the separate family Kraemeriidae, but were reclassified after molecular analyses found them to be nested within Gobiidae.

 These fish are Indo-Pacific, being native to the Indian Ocean to the central Pacific Ocean.
 They live in sandy shallow pools and are found among coral.
 One species is restricted to fresh waters of Madagascar.
 In breeding coloration the male fish has an occelated spot at the rear of the first dorsal fin.
-Molecular analyses have placed the Kraemeriidae within the Gobiidae.